mstevijo/responsivePortfolio/README.md

 # responsivePortfolio
-Stevi Malinowsk's Responsive Portfolio
+Stevi Malinowsk's Responsive Portfolio Beta Sight

-This project was about incorperating responsive design using bootstrap and bootstrap grid system as well as, static html into a protfolio styled theme. we were required to have at least the three pages of Home/Index - Portfolio - Contact.
-All HTML was to be verified with a validation service.
-We also had to make sure to use semantic HTML and have working links.
+This website is demonstrating different uses of Bootstrap components and the use of being responsive.
+This is Stevi Jo Malinowski continue developement of creating a strong display of her portfolio content for furture employers to see growth and developement of new skills and application.